Teaching Simple Present and Present Progressive in a Fun Way

 Learning through play taps into students' natural motivation and enjoyment of learning.
 Our AI-powered platform, to-teach, helps teachers quickly create activities, games, worksheets and more personalized to their students' interests and learning objectives.
 With to-teach, making English grammar like simple present and present progressive fun and engaging is easy.
 Sign up today to access an ever-growing library of customizable teaching tools.

-Teaching Adverbs in a Fun Way
+How to Teach Inversion in a Fun Way